 Release Date: November 27, 2015

-In SOPHIE’s creations you can hear the desire to turn music into something beyond music; his mastery of the Elektron Monomachine sound generator has led him to break down the parts of a song for interviewers as not kick and snare but “latex, balloons, bubbles, metal, plastic.”
-That his sonics resemble these textures in no debatable or abstract way is a testament to how sharply the producer translates his vision onto, uh, silicon.
-And his metallic-latex touch has now graced NYC rap riot boi Le1f (“Koi”) as well as underdog brat-pop princess Charli XCX (several unreleased tracks that he’s previewed in his DJ sets).
+In SOPHIE’s creations you can hear the desire to turn music into something beyond music; a mastery of the Elektron Monomachine sound generator has led her to break down the parts of a song for interviewers as not kick and snare but “latex, balloons, bubbles, metal, plastic.”
+That her sonics resemble these textures in no debatable or abstract way is a testament to how sharply the producer translates his vision onto, uh, silicon.
+And her metallic-latex touch has now graced NYC rap riot boi Le1f (“Koi”) as well as underdog brat-pop princess Charli XCX (several unreleased tracks that he’s previewed in his DJ sets).
 More subtly it was present in the colliding synth chords of Madonna’s “Bitch, I’m Madonna” — SOPHIE’s highest-profile collaboration to date — if not the dubstep chorus that was almost certainly the work of co-producer Diplo.

-And his silent-partner affiliation with the PC Music collective has erected an entire movement around the SOPHIE sound, with producers A.G.
+And her silent-partner affiliation with the PC Music collective has erected an entire movement around the SOPHIE sound, with producers A.G.
 Cook and Danny L Harle transforming songs by personalities GFOTY and Hannah Diamond into sparkle-bubble dance infomercials emceed by helium-huffing parody divas.
-Cook and SOPHIE himself created the ultimate prefab-pop/soda-commercial parody “Hey QT,” credited to the mysterious QT, who tried to pass herself off as an energy drink before public appearances confirmed her likeness wasn’t just that of a stock photo.
+Cook and SOPHIE herself created the ultimate prefab-pop/soda-commercial parody “Hey QT,” credited to the mysterious QT, who tried to pass herself off as an energy drink before public appearances confirmed her likeness wasn’t just that of a stock photo.
 PRODUCT is SOPHIE’s coming-out party as more than a shadowy wunderkind behind a high-concept performance-art project or an in-demand producer du jour.
-And once you get over its miniscule run time and cannibalization of the previously released, it’s an incredible producer’s-ear collection that dwarfs everything you ever wanted from full-lengths by Timbaland, N.E.R.D., Mark Ronson and Mirwais to be combined.
+And once you get over its miniscule run time and cannibalization of the previously released, it’s an incredible producer’s-ear collection that dwarfs everything you ever wanted from full-lengths by Timbaland, N.E.R.D., Mark Ronson and Mirwais combined.
 It’s a demo portfolio as greatest-hits album.

 The instant classic “Bipp” sets the stage here just as it did for PC Music altogether in 2013, as a slightly new-jack-y floor filler built on stabs of pulled-taffy synth so aggressive you don’t even notice there aren’t any drums until a thinkpiece mentions it.
 But its B-side, “Elle,” has aged unprecedentedly well over the last two years, with its somber thicket of strings (fit for Björk’s Homogenic) vying with mechanized yelps and faucet droplets.
 Last year’s more industrialized “Lemonade”/“Hard” twofer was a move away from dance music, into trickier dynamic structures and more overt subversion — “Lemonade” is a high-tech advertisement for a drink even kindergarteners can manufacture and distribute, while “Hard” is adults-only innuendo provided by GFOTY, over what sounds like an unfair fight between the full cast of Stomp and your grandmother’s heirloom music box.
 The implicit challenge of placing four new songs against these proven bangers is that they have to match the quality.
 Most of them are actually better.